 With the help of Cloud Automation, an organization can reduce the repetitive manual process and workload of the management.
 To achieve automation, the organization needs to use Orchestration and automation tools.
 Those tools should be run on top of their Virtual Environment.

-Those Orchestrators are used to code the process involved in manual deployment.
+Those Orchestrators are used to code the process involved in the manual deployment.
 When these codes are implemented properly, it significantly reduces the number of peoples in the IT team and cost.

 Why do we need Cloud Automation?